Skip to content

 The Fourth-generation Owner

-He also manufactured bamboo skewers used in Shinto-related religious festivals, and bamboo taiko drum sticks used in Kagura (a type of Shinto ritual ceremonial dance).
-In addition to these, He also did work involving the strengthening of commercially-used sieves (these sieves were strengthened using wire).
-They also participated in events put on by department stores, and began mail-order business as well.
+He also manufactured bamboo skewers used in Shinto-related festivals, and bamboo taiko drumsticks used in Kagura (a type of Shinto ceremonial dance).
+In addition to these, he also carried out reinforcement work on commercially used bamboo colanders, strengthening them with wire.
+He also participated in events held by department stores and began operating a mail-order business.

 1982